Australia needs a practical knowledge of fungi

 The project has a dedicated bank account to ensure all funds received and spent are accounted for.
 A professional accountant will oversee the project account and submit tax returns, so you can be confident your donation is being used appropriately.

 Later fund raising will support Roz who manages the finances and is an author, for this she will get a stipend of $5000.
-We will require the services of a Content Editor to bring together the ‘voices’ of the many authors into harmony, who will also receive a stipend of $5000.
-Printing costs are estimated at $10,000 for the first edition
+We will require the services of a substantive Editor to bring together the ‘voices’ of the many authors into harmony.
+Printing costs are estimated at $25,000 for the first edition

 You can support us via the Help Us page!

 Roz is taking donations for this project directly.
-Contact her for the account details for direct donation or use this web site.
+Contact her for the account details for direct donation or use links on our web site.

 If you would like to donate by cheque please make out to Roz Hart and post to Fungi4Land, PO Box 967, Merlynston VIC 3058.
 We will send you a receipt on request.